MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 > [!NOTE]
 > The **NativeForms** sample application solution does not contain any Xamarin.Forms projects.
 Instead, it consists of a Xamarin.iOS project, a Xamarin.Android project, and a UWP project.
 Each project is a native project that uses Native Forms to consume [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived pages.
 However, there's no reason why the native projects couldn't consume `ContentPage`-derived pages from a .NET Standard library project or Shared Project.

 When using Native Forms, Xamarin.Forms features such as [`DependencyService`](xref:Xamarin.Forms.DependencyService), [`MessagingCenter`](xref:Xamarin.Forms.MessagingCenter), and the data binding engine, all still work.
+However, page navigation must be performed using the native navigation API.

 ## iOS